 The Edinboro University Learning Commons is an integrated center that provides comprehensive academic learning and support services to EU students in one convenient location.
-Located in Baron-Forness Library, the Learning Commons includes the Academic Success Center, Center for Career Development, Center for Adult and Transfer Student Services, Office of International Student Services, the Testing Center and tutoring services.
+Located in Baron-Forness Library, the Learning Commons includes the Academic Success Center, Center for Career Development, Center for Adult and Transfer Student Services, Global Education Office, the Testing Center and tutoring services.

 In order to support and enhance the academic development of all Edinboro students, the Academic Success Center exists to help students achieve their academic goals.
 This Center offers Coordinators who can help develop study strategies, time management skills, test-taking confidence, and much more.

 8 a.m. – 12 p.m. & 1 - 4:30 p.m., Monday through Friday